OpenBB-finance/OpenBB/website/content/SDK/common/news/_index.rst

     term : *str*
         term to search on the news articles
     sources: *str*
-        sources to exclusively show news from
+        sources to exclusively show news from (separated by commas)
     sort: *str*
         the column to sort by